jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

 As we see, IP is saved only once, it's logical.

-ASSEMBLY WITHOUT LABEL ?
+ASSEMBLER WITHOUT LABELS ?
+YES !
 ---

+To compare AS macro assembler and FastForth embedded assembler, compare files /ADDON/fixpoint.asm and /MSP430-FORTH/FIXPOINT.f

-Yes ! the assembly syntax borrows FORTH's one for jumps :
+The syntax of FastForth assembler borrows FORTH's one :

     CODE TEST_IF_THEN
         CMP #1,R8           \ set Z,N,V, flags